Molasses (film): Plot

 Masry is reunited with his neighbour and childhood friend Said and his family, where he helps him by fixing up his father's old apartment and inviting him to live with him and his family while it gets repaired.
+Also, he obtains a taste of the bureaucratic systems involved in obtaining documentation and the bribery needed to register him.

-Masry experiences the typical activities that Egyptians endure to get his life in order and to get his American passport back so he can back to the United States. living with Said, Masry experiences the delights of the Egyptian culture that has been a part of him that has been lacking in his life since he left Egypt in his youth.
+Masry experiences the typical activities that Egyptians endure to get his life in order and to get his American passport back so he can back to the United States.
+Living with Said, Masry experiences the delights of the Egyptian culture that has been a part of him that has been lacking in his life since he left Egypt in his youth.